RosettaCommons/documentation/scripting_documentation/RosettaScripts/SimpleMetrics/SimpleMetrics.md

 **[[DihedralDistanceMetric]]** | Calculates the normalized dihedral angle distance in degrees from directional statistics on a set of dihedrals/residues of two poses or two regions of a pose.  | Yes
 **[[InteractionEnergyMetric]]** | Calculates the (long range and short range) interaction energy between a selection and all other residues or another selection.
 Can be set to only calculate short or long or only use certain score terms such as fa_rep. | Yes
-**[[MouseTotalEnergy]]** | Evaluate your interface using Mouse. | Yes **[[ResidueSummaryMetric]]** | A metric that takes a _PerResidueRealMetric_ and summarizes the data in different ways, such the sum, mean, or the number of residues that match a certain criteria.
+**[[MouseTotalEnergy]]** | Evaluate your interface using Mouse. | Yes **[[ResidueSummaryMetric]]** | A metric that takes a _PerResidueRealMetric_ and summarizes the data in different ways, such as the sum, mean, or the number of residues that match a certain criteria.
 Can use cached data. | Yes
 **[[RMSDMetric]]** | Calculates the RMSD between two poses or on a subset of residues.
 Many options for RMSD including bb, heavy, all, etc. | Yes
 **[[SasaMetric]]** | Calculates the Solvent Accessible Surface Area (sasa). | Yes **[[SelectedResidueCountMetric]]** | Count the number of residues in a selection (or whole pose). | Yes